RedisLabs/redislabs-docs/content/rs/developing/crdbs/developing-streams-crdb.md

 ### Guarantees

 Unlike XREAD, XREADGOUP will never skip stream entries.
 In traffic redirection, XREADGROUP may return entries that have been read but not acknowledged.
+It may also even return entries that have already been acknowledged.

 ## Summary